 - H1.
 You may apply for a Discretionary Fee Credit, over and above any standard Fee Credit that you may be entitled to, if you have deferred a module due to extenuating personal circumstances and can provide evidence of meeting the conditions approved by The Open University in Appendix 2. - H2.
-If you have deferred your module and feel you may be eligible to apply for a Discretionary Fee Credit, please contact your Student Support Team for advice on how to apply. - H3.
+If you have deferred your module and consider you may be eligible to apply for a Discretionary Fee Credit, please contact your Student Support Team for advice on how to apply. - H3.
 An application for a Discretionary Fee Credit or Refund must be submitted within 13 months of the Module Start Date of the module you have deferred from. - H4.
 A Discretionary Fee Credit may be awarded for up to 100% of the fee paid for the module you have deferred from and/or extend the period for which a Fee Credit will remain available.
 The maximum period it may be extended to is 25 months after the start date of the module that you deferred from.
 These maximum limits will only apply in exceptional circumstances. - H5.
-An application for a Discretionary Fee Refund can only be considered under the following conditions: - a) the death of a registered Student; - b) serious maladministration on the part of The Open University as a result of which you do not wish to continue studying with us;
+An application for a Discretionary Fee Refund can only be considered under the following conditions: - a) the death of a registered Student. - b) serious maladministration on the part of The Open University, as a result of which you do not wish to continue studying with us. - c) unforeseen prolonged and serious illness of you or a close family member, resulting in you being unable to return to study within 25 months of the start date of the module you have deferred from. - H6.
+Applications for Discretionary Fee Credits or Refunds must be submitted to your Student Support Team.
+Your case will be reviewed by a Senior Manager or their delegated authority and the outcome will be communicated to you in writing within 10 working days, together with guidance on how to appeal in the event that your application is unsuccessful. - H7.
+Exceptional awards for cases that fall outside of the normal criteria for consideration may be agreed by the Vice-Chancellor's Delegate.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023